-People take probiotics for a whole variety of reasons.
+People take probiotics for a wide variety of reasons.
 There are 2 or 3 reasons for PWMEs to take probiotics.
 First, probiotics boost the immune system as a whole.
 The gut is the immune systems' first line of defense, and probiotics promote a healthy gastrointestinal tract.
-Second, since many PWME's have a compromised immune systems, they also have candida overgrowth.
+Second, since many PWME's have compromised immune systems, they also have candida overgrowth.
 The proliferation of "good bacteria" in probiotics tends to crowd out the candida yeast.
 Finally, probiotics help treat IBS and other GI tract problems that are common to PWMEs.

 What Is the Best Brand of Probiotics for PWME's?

 Apparently, different strains of probiotics are effective for different symptoms.
-Some are better for immunity, and others are better IBS, etc. I wasn't interested in trying to determine the best brand for each symptom.
+Some are better for immunity, and others are better for IBS, etc. I wasn't interested in trying to determine the best brand for each symptom.
 Rather, I wanted to determine which brand was recommended most often for general treatment of a wide variety of symptoms--especially since PWME's usually don't just have one symptom.
 For more specific information on buying probiotics, see this article.

 My method was to review as many probiotics rating sites and message boards to learn which brands were recommended the most often.
 Is it possible that some of the rating sites are actually paid advertisements?
 Yes, but I tried to use common sense to detect and avoid obvious paid ratings.
 For instance, one brand was rated #1 on one website, and not mentioned in any other ratings.
 On the other hand, if a brand consistently rated in the top 5-10 on most lists, but not always #1, I gave that brand more credit.
 When you think about it, who would pay to have their product ranked #7 on a list of 10?
 Also, at least one rating site is operated by a non-profit organization, so I gave that website more credence.